-Milne Bay Province Overview – there are actually two Milne Bays… the large bay on the south-eastern tip of PNG that was a major Allied base during WWII.
+Milne Bay Province Overview.
+There are actually two Milne Bays… The large bay on the south-eastern tip of Papua New Guinea, centered around the provincial capital of Alotau.
+Which was a major Allied base during WWII.

-The town is located in the hillsides of the northern shore of Milne Bay and is a small, but safe and pleasant place that became the capital in 1968 when the provincial administrators were moved from the overcrowded former colonial capital of Samarai Island in the China Strait.
+The town is located in the hillsides of the northern shore of Milne Bay.
+It’s a small, but safe and pleasant place that became the capital in 1968 when the provincial administrators were moved from the overcrowded former colonial capital of Samarai Island in the China Strait.

-Milne Bay was a very important base for the Australian Army during WWII and the Battle of Milne Bay in August 1942 was the first time that the seemingly invincible Japanese forces were decisively defeated and forced to abandon their complete objective.
+Milne Bay was a very important base for the Australian Army during WWII.
+The Battle of Milne Bay in August 1942 was the first time that the seemingly invincible Japanese forces were decisively defeated.
+Finally forced to abandon their complete objective.

 It was also the launching pad for the Allied forces that ultimately defeated the Japanese force that landed at Buna, in Oro Province and established the forward base that was used to launch the overland attack on Port Moresby using the Kokoda Track over the Owen Stanley Range.